robwittman/shopify-php-sdk/README.md

 ### Deleting

-To delete an object, simply call the objects static delete() method, passing the ID
+To delete an object, simply call the objects delete() method, passing the ID
 ```php
 (new \Shopify\Product(123412341))->delete();
 // returns NULL